-On February 11, 2016, the Company's board of directors re-authorized the Company's share repurchase program and approved the repurchase of up tc\$100 million of the Company's common stock.
-This authorization became effective on February 11, 2016, and will terminate upon completing the repurchase of \$100 million of common stock unless otherwise terminated by the board.
+On August 9, 2018, the Company's board of directors authorized an increase to the Company's share repurchase program of approximately\$21 million to a total of \$75 million of the Company's common stock.
+The increased share repurchase authorization became effective on August 9, 2018, and will terminate upon completing repurchases of \$75 million of common stock unless otherwise terminated by the board.
 Purchases under the repurchase program may be made in open market or privately negotiated transactions.
 Purchases may be made from time to time at the Company's discretion and the timing and amount of any share repurchases will be determined based on share price, market conditions, legal requirements, and other factors.
 The repurchase program does not obligate the Company to acquire any particular amount of common stock, and the Company may suspend or discontinue the repurchase program at any time.
-The Company did not repurchase any shares during 2017.
-Since February 11, 2016, the Company has purchased 940,034 shares under this authorization with an average purchase price of \$49.02 per share for a total of \$46.1 million.
+In 2018, the Company purchased 42,600 shares with an average purchase price of \$34.61 per share for a total of \$1.5 million.